szczyglis-dev/py-gpt/README.md

 ## Indexer

-This tool allows indexing of local files or directories and external web content to a vector database, which can then be used with the `Chat with Files` mode.
+This tool allows indexing of local files or directories and external web content to a vector database, which can then be selected through the **RAG** selector in Chat and other supported workflows.
 Using this tool, you can manage local indexes and add new data with built-in `LlamaIndex` integration.

 ![v2_tool_indexer](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v2_tool_indexer.png)